NeuroTechX/ntx_slack_archive/eegdata.md

  >pat Good idea.
 We will create a channel before the end of the week. sydneyneurotechx and I are still working on the details.

+5/3/2017 8:43 PM

+ **alexandre.barachant** :

+ >mhough I want to avoid datasets that are 'freely available' with restrictions.
+The whole point of this is to make it easy to use and accessible to everyone, whether you are part of a research lab, a company or an individual.